What can I expect with treatment?

 At Holsman Physical Therapy and Rehabilitation P.C., our goal is to help you understand your condition, to look for and change factors that may be causing your symptoms, and to help you learn how to avoid future problems.
 When your recovery is well underway, regular visits to our office will end.
 Although we will continue to be a resource, you will be in charge of practicing the strategies and exercises you've learned as part of an ongoing home program.

-Holsman Physical Therapy and Rehabilitation P.C. provides services for Physical Therapy in Clifton.
+Holsman Physical Therapy and Rehabilitation P.C. provides services for Physical Therapy in Clifton and Fair Lawn.